nyarly/blog/_drafts/the-facility-threshold.md

 Different than not needing to read the manual.

-If you're not going to acheive the theshold, better not to do it yourself
+If you're not going to achieve the threshold, better not to do it yourself

 Getting someone else to do it
 is a skill, or a system
 with its own facility threshold.

-If it's not worth acheiving the threshold, don't bother.
+If it's not worth achieving the threshold, don't bother.

+Corollary: a truly fire and forget tool may be actually _worse_ because you'll struggle through setup, but when you have trouble with it, you don't have facility to fix it.

 There is value in developing facility with things, though.
 {what value?}